Dressed for the couple, comfortable for the dancing.

 A summer wedding is a test of fabric, restraint, and footwear — heat, outdoor light, and a ceremony you'll walk, sit, and dance through.

 A summer wedding is a test of fabric, restraint, and footwear.
-You need something that holds up in heat, photographs well in outdoor light, and reads occasion-appropriate without being bridal.
+You need something that holds up in 26-32°C / 79-90°F heat (and the post-sunset drop to 18°C / 64°F, photographs well in outdoor light, and reads occasion-appropriate without being bridal.
 Emily Post, The Knot, and every major wedding etiquette source agree on the universal rules: 'follow the dress code specified on the invitation' and 'avoid white or ivory — reserved for the bride.'
 The safest palette for summer is warm color, muted print, or a solid in a tone that flatters in sunlight: sage, dusty rose, terracotta, slate blue, soft gold.
 Avoid anything that photographs as bridal — icy pale champagne and pale lavender can read white in direct sun.
-The silhouette should allow movement — you'll sit, stand, walk on grass, and dance — so anything too tight or too structured fails the practical test.
+The silhouette should allow movement (you'll sit, stand, walk on grass, and dance), so anything too tight or too structured fails the practical test.
 Choose fabrics that breathe: silk, chiffon, cotton voile, light crepe.
 A venue rule worth remembering: outdoor weddings require chunky heels or block heels because stilettos and kitten heels sink into grass; indoor weddings can take a standard pump.

 Outdoor weddings require chunky heels or block heels because stilettos and kitten heels sink into grass; indoor weddings can take a standard pump.